KostasAronis/stegajs/README.md

 #### Embed Process
 ##### input: ( video file | image file & audio file) & encrypt key file & message file
 ##### output: data embedded video file
-1. Take a sample image from the video input
-1. Calculate how much data we can hide in each instance of the image
+1. Calculate how much data we can hide in each instance of the given input image
 1. Split the original message file in chunks of said data size
 1. Create a "header" image containing the original file name and total image count ( to be used for retriving the data later)
 1. Create one embedded image using the sample image and embedding the chunk data inside after first encrypting the data with the key
 1. Join the images into a video
-1. Apply the audio from the input video file
+1. Apply the input audio to the video file

 #### Retrieve Process
 ##### input: data embedded video file & encrypt key file